The pricing-opacity problem

 "Don't sign anything per-seat for 1,500+ users without first quoting a platform-priced alternative on the same workload.
 The seat-license math collapses fast above 1,000 seats."

-- Glean at $40-80/seat/month × 1,500 seats × 12 months = $720K - $1.44M/year.
-Plus implementation, plus the agentic tier when it lands.
-Plus a $100K+ floor that doesn't matter at this scale but bites mid-market shops below 250 seats.
+- Glean at $45-80/seat/month × 1,500 seats × 12 months = $810K - $1.44M/year [1][2].
+Plus implementation, plus the $15/seat Work AI add-on when you enable it (another $270K at 1,500 seats), plus the agentic SKUs when they land, plus a 7-12% renewal escalator on year two [3].
+The 100-seat floor doesn't matter at this scale but bites mid-market shops below 250 seats [2].

 - M365 Copilot at $30/user/month × 1,500 seats × 12 = $540K/year just for Copilot, sitting on top of a $648K-$1.03M M365 baseline you may already be paying.
 If you're not, the all-in is $1.19M-$1.57M/year.